 My Wanderlust Diary is a “diary of a modern hippie with a job as international sales manager”.
 With her honest, enthusiastic, critical land sarcastic vision of the world, Linda Hoekstra takes her readers to the highs and lows of her life.
 Despite the fact that she is almost constantly out on the road, Linda is from the Netherlands and her blog is written in Dutch.
 What I especially like about Linda’s Wanderlust Diary blogs is her openness, drive for adventure and humor.

 Linda is a real travel addict.
 I’d say the perfect fit for her international job that requires her to travel almost continuously to remote areas in Africa and Eastern Europe.
 She also lived in New Zealand some time during her studies.
-Linda writes like a good friend with useful, detailed tips.
+Linda’s writing style is easy to read and funny.
 And on top of that: she blogs about destinations that are on my bucketlist, for example:

 - Round trip 8 days Jordan